CJFariss/World-Politics/README.md

 ### Week 1

 - **FLSHR:** *Introduction*
+- No discussion sections this week.

 ### Week 2

+- No class on Monday in observance of the Labor Day holiday.

 - **FLSHR Ch.
 1:** *What Shaped Our World?
 A Historical Introduction*